 Our approach to risk management is well embedded with a Corporate Risk Register supported by Service Risk Registers.
-The Corporate Risk Register is monitored regularly and formally reviewed annually by the SMT.
+The Corporate Risk Register is monitored regularly and formally reviewed annually by the CMT.
 Review is based on high level service and strategic risks to the achievement of the Council's priority objectives.
-Service risk registers are included in all Service Plans and the operational services have well developed risk and emergency planning documentation and regular desktop exercises are carried out.
+Service risk registers are included in all Service Plans and the operational services have well developed risk, business continuity and civil contingencies documentation and regular desktop exercises are carried out.